LanGuo/seinfeldNLP/GPT-2_seinfeld_exp.md

 ## Text generation

+Now we have trained GPT-2 on Seinfeld scripts!
+Can it generate some text that looks like a sitcom script and (dare we hope) is funny?
-Give the directory storing the fine-tuned model.
-If did not set `--repetition_penalty` and use the default (1.0), the output can get very repetitive.**
+I ive the directory storing the fine-tuned model.
+If did not set `--repetition_penalty` and use the default (1.0), the output can get very repetitive.

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.